-Quantum simulation is also proposed to address the the case of many-body systems at finite temperatures, including approaches such as the quantum imaginary time evolution~(QITE) algorithms.
-One of the QITE algorithms is the quantum minimally entangled typical thermal states~(QMETTS) algorithm~\cite{Motta:2019yya}, which has recently been applied to the study of the chiral phase transition~\cite{Czajka:2021yll}.
-One of the advantages of quantum simulations is that, in contrast to numerical integration, they employ a physical approach, which is thought to enable them to bypass the sign problem encountered in numerical integration in traditional Monte Carlo methods, such as the notorious sign problem in lattice quantum chromodynamics~(QCD) at finite chemical potentials~\cite{Hasenfratz:1983ba,deForcrand:2009zkb,Gattringer:2016kco}.
-The finite chemical potential is important in the study of phase transitions in QCD, because it plays a pivotal role in determining the location of the critical endpoint of the phase transition, which is of paramount importance in both experimental and theoretical contexts~\cite{Fukushima:2013rx,Busza:2018rrf,STAR:2010vob,Gupta:2011wh,Andronic:2017pug,Luo:2020pef,STAR:2021iop,Stephans:2006tg,NA49-future:2006qne,Gazdzicki:2008kk,Luo:2017faz,Stephanov:2004wx,Fodor:2004nz,Gavai:2004sd}.
+Quantum simulation has also been proposed to address many-body systems at finite temperature, using methods such as quantum imaginary time evolution~(QITE) algorithms.
+One notable QITE-based method is the Quantum Minimally Entangled Typical Thermal States~(QMETTS) algorithm~\cite{Motta:2019yya}, which has recently been applied to the study of the chiral phase transition~\cite{Czajka:2021yll}.
+One advantage of quantum simulations is that unlike numerical integration, they use a physical approach.
+As a result, quantum simulations are believed to circumvent the sign problems found in traditional Monte Carlo methods, including the notorious case in lattice quantum chromodynamics~(QCD) at finite chemical potential~\cite{Hasenfratz:1983ba,deForcrand:2009zkb,Gattringer:2016kco}.
+The finite chemical potential is important in the study of phase transitions in QCD, because it plays a crucial role in determining the location of the critical endpoint of the phase transition, which is of paramount importance in both experimental and theoretical contexts~\cite{Fukushima:2013rx,Busza:2018rrf,STAR:2010vob,Gupta:2011wh,Andronic:2017pug,Luo:2020pef,STAR:2021iop,Stephans:2006tg,NA49-future:2006qne,Gazdzicki:2008kk,Luo:2017faz,Stephanov:2004wx,Fodor:2004nz,Gavai:2004sd}.
 In addition, there are other sign problems in the study of quark matter that arise under extreme conditions~\cite{Yang:2022zob,Yang:2023vsw,Yang:2023zzx}.
 Therefore, the potential of quantum simulations to effectively study systems at finite temperatures is an avenue that warrants further investigation.